bibhutianand/medical-prescription-extractor/README.md

 ## 🔍 Model & Pipeline

-We used the `Donut` model (`naver-clova-ix/donut-base-finetuned-docvqa`) for its ability to perform document visual QA and structured extraction.
+I used the `Donut` model (`naver-clova-ix/donut-base-finetuned-docvqa`) for its ability to perform document visual QA and structured extraction.

 ### Steps:
 1. Load and preprocess the scanned image